eliorsulem/SAMSA/README.md

 # SAMSA
-SAMSA Evaluation Metric and Human Evaluation Benchmark
+SAMSA Evaluation Metric and Human Evaluation Benchmark for Text Simplification

 If you use the metric or the benchmark, please cite the following paper: